 The Group NRC, Group AC and Group RMC operate on a Group basis covering the Bank and its two principal subsidiaries, namely Alliance Islamic Bank Berhad (AIS) and Alliance Investment Bank Berhad (AIBB).
-Each Board Committee has its Terms of Reference which set forth the responsibilities of that Committee.
+Each Board Committee has agreed Terms of Reference, which are approved by the Board and reviewed at every two years interval or as and when necessary.
+Any proposed changes to the Terms of Reference of the Board Committees are subject to the approval of the Board.
+The Terms of Reference of the Board Committees are available on the Bank's website at www.alliancebank.com.my.